 Unreal engine 5, Maya, Diversion, Illustrator, Trello, Photoshop.

-Position: Lead Dev, Design and Technical art.
+Position: Lead Dev, Design and Technical art, Project Manager.

 Led initial design ideation sessions and contributed to core creative direction.